highlights of operations

 Expanding the promise of Tengiz

-The final investment decision for the FGP-WPMP – the next expansion of the Tengiz oil field – was made in July 2016 with first oil planned for 2022.
+Project execution for the FGP-WPMP – the next expansion of the Tengiz oil field – advanced in 2017 with first oil planned for 2022.

 Karachaganak, one of the world’s largest fields

 The Karachaganak Field in northwest Kazakhstan is among the world’s largest oil and gas condensate reserves.
-Development of the field is being done in phases.
+The field is being developed in phases.

-Approximately 34,000 net barrels per day of processed liquids were exported and sold at prices available in world markets.
+Approximately 33,000 net barrels per day of processed liquids were exported and sold at prices available in world markets.
 Most of the exported volumes were transported through the Caspian Pipeline.
-A portion was also exported via the Atyrau-Samara (Russia) pipeline.
-Liquids not exported via these pipelines were sold as condensate in local and Russian markets.
+Liquids not exported through this pipeline were sold as condensate in local and Russian markets.

 Moving product to market via the Caspian Pipeline

-Chevron has a 15 percent interest in the 935-mile (1,505-km) CPC crude oil export pipeline that runs from the Tengiz Field in Kazakhstan to the Black Sea port of Novorossiysk, Russia.
+Chevron has a 15 percent interest in the Caspian Pipeline, a 935-mile (1,505-km) CPC crude oil export pipeline that runs from the Tengiz Field in Kazakhstan to the Black Sea port of Novorossiysk, Russia.
 The pipeline provides a key export route for crude oil produced from the Tengiz and Karachaganak fields.
-In 2016, an average of 959,000 barrels of crude oil per day passed through the pipeline, composed of 883,000 barrels from Kazakhstan and 76,000 barrels from Russia.
+In 2017, an average of 1.18 million barrels of crude oil per day passed through the pipeline, composed of 1.06 million barrels from Kazakhstan and 120,000 barrels from Russia.

-Work continues on the pipeline capacity expansion project.
-The project is being implemented in phases, with capacity increasing progressively until reaching a design capacity of 1.4 million barrels per day in mid-2017.
-By the end of 2016, capacity from Kazakhstan had increased to 1.0 million barrels per day.
-The expansion is expected to accommodate a portion of the future growth in TCO production.
+Work continues on the pipeline capacity expansion project was completed in 2017 reaching a design capacity of 1.4 million barrels per day.
+The expansion is provides additional transportation capacity to accommodate a portion of the future growth in TCO production.

 Building on success and diversifying the economy